elys-network/elys/x/margin/spec/README.md

 ## Reference codebases for margin

-- Get reference code from Caner
+- TBD

 ## Notes

-- Margin code to be the base code for LP leveraging - Only real difference being that for margin the borrow is from the pool liqudity itself while for LP leveraging the borrow is from USDC deposit
+- Margin code to be the base code for LP leveraging - Only real difference being that for margin the borrow is from the pool liqudity itself while for LP leveraging the borrow is from base currency deposit

 - Ultimately when we have cross margin, that’s when margin positions and LP positions can interact